 The Gould Piano Trio’s survey of Stanford’s trios (in numerical order, by opus, Naxos 8.572452, 2011; 8.573388, 2015; and 8.570416, 2007) shows more than you might expect about where Clarke’s style and methods came from.
 Stanford had a reputation as a fuddy-duddy traditionalist, but his chamber music feels startlingly original, sometimes quite radical, even today.
 In these borderline-sublime performances, you can hear what he might have sensed in Clarke’s work, and why she was “enthralled” by his teaching.

-Stanford’s songs are staggering, too, for their formal daring, the perfection of their prosody, and their vast expressive range.
-If you doubt me, try Songs of Faith, Love, and Nonsense (Somm SOMMCD 0627, 2021), paying special attention to Nonsense Rhymes by Edward Lear, set to music (ostensibly) by Karel Drofnatski, Op.
+Stanford’s vocal music is staggering, too, for its formal daring, the perfection of its prosody, its theatrical judgment, and its vast expressive range.
+If you doubt me, try his Requiem, Op.
+63 (Hyperion CDA68418, 2023) or Stabat Mater, Op.
+96 (Naxos 8.573512, 2016), which could give Berlioz and Verdi a run for their money, or Songs of Faith, Love, and Nonsense (Somm SOMMCD 0627, 2021), paying special attention to Nonsense Rhymes by Edward Lear, set to music (ostensibly) by Karel Drofnatski, Op.
 365 (et seq.), edited (with notes) by C.V.
 Stanford, ideally with the manuscript at hand.
-But be warned: for the rest of your life, you will not be able to listen a note of Richard Strauss without getting a bad case of the giggles.
+But if you hazard the Lear cycle, be warned—for the rest of your life, you will not be able to listen a single note of Richard Strauss without getting a bad case of the giggles.

 —Christopher Johnson